 For iodine the 2007 FNES increased the recommended concentration in the Growth and Reproduction Nutrient Profile to match the 2006 NRC RA and the FEDIAF Guidelines.
-The recommended concentration of iodine for adult maintenance was increased to match the amount recommended in the FEDIAF Guidelines rather than the 2006 NRC RA in consideration of the findings of Wedekind et al. The 2007 FNES also set a maximum for iodine content in cat foods based on the findings of Wedekind et al.
+The recommended concentration of iodine for adult maintenance was increased based on the work of Wedekind et al. and corresponds to the amount recommended in the FEDIAF Guidelines.24